Shabzynana/team-fenom/README.md

 ## Security
 This API uses API key authentication (`ApiKeyAuth`) via the `authorization` header.

 ## Schemas

 ### Organisation

 Defines the schema for an organisation object, including `id`, `userId`, `name`, `address`, `email`, `phone`, `created_at`, and `updated_at`.

 ### Other Schemas

 - `contents_body`: Schema for creating/updating content.
 - `inline_response_200`, `inline_response_200_1`: Response schemas for various endpoints.
 - `contact`: Schema for creating a contact message.
 - `users_id_body`: Schema for updating a user.

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request with your improvements.
 ---

-Feel free to adjust the sections, add more details, or include any specific setup instructions as per your project's needs. (edited)
+Feel free to adjust the sections, add more details, or include any specific setup instructions as per your project's needs.
-3:49
-See sample of readMe file